 Geological Position and Locality. — This species appears to be very rare, having been found only at Rock Creek, Williamson County, Illinois, where it occurs in a black, carbonaceous shale, belonging to the coal measures.

 Explanation of the Figure. — PL IX. fig. 8.
 View of the front and left side of an adult specimen.

 Illinois State Collection.

 The description calls the species rare, only found from a shale belonging to the coal measures at Rock Creek, Williamson County, Illinois.
-This is clearly not the case today.
-In just a short amount of time, I have found reported specimens from Kentucky, Ohio, Texas, Pennsylvania, and New Mexico.
+This is clearly not the case today as several examples are found all over the Earth.
+In just a short amount of research time, I have found reported specimens from Kentucky, Ohio, Texas, Pennsylvania, and New Mexico.